Book One: A SIMPLE ACT OF KINDNESS

 Westheimer was a very crowded street at 11 am.

 a strange mood.
-I could not help but think my entire time at
+It seemed like my entire time at

 St. John's had a mystical element to it.
 I still had